-Woodbine Entertainment does take bets on the Northern Dancer Turf Stakes at the racetrack, but if you unable to make it out to the tracks you can also place bets online through any of our recommended betting sites listed below.
+Woodbine Entertainment does take bets on the Northern Dancer Turf Stakes at the racetrack, but if you unable to make it out to the tracks you can also place bets online through BetOnline.ag, our recommended betting site for the race.

 Where To Bet On The Northern Dancer Turf